 Acne is a universal and horrible problem that at one point or another will attack the skin of most people at some point in their life.
-Irrespective of each persons gender or what their skin type is (unless you’re a lucky ones), acne will probably affect everyone sooner or later.
+Irrespective of each persons gender or what their skin type may be (unless you’re a lucky ones), acne will probably affect everyone sometime in their life, sooner or later.

 So, what is a person to do when acne shows up?
 You might try various different possible solutions to help get rid of your acne.
 There are herbal remedies on the market, you can see a dermatologist about treatment for it, over-the-counter acne treatment medications, as well as several other different methods that people use to help treat their acne problem.